Nova-Technologies-Official/CrazyAdvancmentAPI/README.md

 # CrazyAdvancmentAPI
-Repo to store CrazyAdvancmentAPI releases.
+Repository to store CrazyAdvancmentAPI releases.
+The actual creator of this project is https://github.com/ZockerAxel/CrazyAdvancementsAPI, this repository is only to access the latest version of the CrazyAdvancementsAPI with maven.